FundyPhytoPhys/prochlorococcus_o2/Code/README.md

 #### Plots_OceanProtein.Rmd

 This .Rmd reads in "poi.RDS" from the "Data/ProcessedData/ProcessedOceanProtein" folder and generates figures that are later called into "Manuscript_O2.Rmd".
 The generated plots ("CladeProchloroPhotosynthDepthO2.png" and "CladeProchloroProteinMetabDepthO2.png") are saved in the "Output/Figures" folder.

+#### Plots_ProNicheMap.Rmd

+This .Rmd reads in "DepthPhotoperiodTableFilter.Rds" from the "Data/ProcessedData" folder and generates figure "Output/Figures/NicheMap.png"" that is later called into "Manuscript_O2.Rmd".

 #### Manuscript_O2.Rmd